agentakki/Obstacle-Detector/README.md

-Naveasy
+Obstacle-Detector
 =======

-Android+Glass app to help you navigate.
+Android app to help you detect obstacles using JavaCV.